awolski/awolski.github.io/_posts/2019-09-13-habit-tracking.md

 2. Four rounds of max push ups, interspersed with max crunches
 3. Four rounds of pistol squats, interspersed with a timed static bridge hold
 4. Running, usually 5-10km
-5. Yoga, usually 20 mintues
+5. Yoga, usually 20 minutes

 Taking into account illness and forced days out I hit an 80% strike rate, completing 197 workous of a possible 244 days.
 This is a vast improvement on any other time in my life.
 I've always struggled to maintain any sort of consistency, finding myself in the motivated-then-can't-be- bothered cycle many people do.